zenstackhq/zenstack-docs/blog/react-admin/index.md

   handler as PUT,
 };
 ```

-With the above code, you have a full set of CRUD APIs served at "/api/model" path.
+With the above code, you have a complete set of CRUD APIs served at "/api/model".
 For example, you can list all users with `GET /api/model/user`.
 See the full specification of the CRUD API [here](https://zenstack.dev/docs/reference/server-adapters/api-handlers/rest).
 As you can see, the code expects a JWT token in the `Authorization` header, and you'll see how the frontend sends it when we get to the part of building CRUD UI with React-Admin.

-Now let's tackle the React-Admin data provider part, which turns out to pretty straightforward.
-For brevity, I'm only showing partial code here, but you can find the full implementation at the end of this post.
+Now, let's tackle the React-Admin data provider part, which is pretty straightforward.
+For brevity, I'm only showing partial code here, but you can find the complete implementation at the end of this post.

 ```ts title="/src/lib/data-provider.ts"
 type FetchFn = (url: string, init: RequestInit) => Promise<Response>;